Our Story

 In our early years we produced Discover Bluegrass, an educational video that has been used in thousands of classrooms and libraries around the world.
 We have hosted dozens of teacher workshops and artist trainings.
 We created a bluegrass lesson plan competition and provided a network for leaders of after-school bluegrass programs.

-Our project grants, which now total $14,000 a year, support bluegrass-related initiatives throughout the world.
-We also fund mini-grants, which help schools to hire bluegrass bands for school programs.
+Our project grants, which now total over $20,000 a year, support bluegrass-related initiatives throughout the world.
+We also fund Bluegrass in the Schools Mini-grants ($7,000/year) which help schools to hire bluegrass bands for school programs.
 The Rosenberg Bluegrass Scholar Award recognizes excellence in academic research.
-College scholarships are granted for students working on a bluegrass-related degree, female bluegrass musicians, and songwriters.
-The Arnold Shultz Fund supports increased participation of people of color in bluegrass music.
+Eight college scholarships are granted for students working in various areas of the bluegrass music industry.
+The Arnold Shultz Fund supports increased participation of people of color in bluegrass music with grants that total $30,000/ year.
+Fletcher Bright Memorial Grants for Young Musicians (age 21 and younger) help young people go to bluegrass music camps and workshops, take lessons, and purchase educational materials.
+Terry Baucom Bluegrass Education Grants help with educational expenses for applicants of all ages.
+The Bill Breen Bluegrass Youth Education Fund supports four $2,500 project grants for programs that teach young people to play bluegrass music plus individual youth education grants.

-During IBMA’s World of Bluegrass week, the Foundation presents a college bluegrass band showcase, a bluegrass college educators luncheon, and a bluegrass college information session for prospective students and their parents.
-We also facilitate academic research-related seminars.
+During IBMA’s World of Bluegrass week, the Foundation presents a college bluegrass band showcase, a bluegrass college educator luncheon, a jam session and reception for bluegrass college students, a reception for scholarship and grant recipients from the previous year, and a bluegrass college information session for prospective students and their parents.
+We also facilitate academic research-related seminars and host a booth in the expo hall.

-The IBMA Foundation, Inc. is a tax-exempt, tax-deductible organization with headquarters in Nashville and a satellite office in Burlington, North Carolina.
-We are governed by thirteen volunteers appointed by the International Bluegrass Music Association and staffed by a part-time executive director.
+The IBMA Foundation, Inc. is a tax-exempt, tax-deductible organization with headquarters in Nashville, a satellite office in North Carolina, and staff based in Chicago, Illinois.
+We are governed by 15 volunteers and one ex-officio member appointed by the International Bluegrass Music Association and staffed by a part-time executive director.

 Our mission is to build a brighter future for bluegrass music.
 We help donors create a bluegrass legacy by supporting programs and projects that focus on bluegrass music-related arts and culture, education, literary work and historic preservation.